pmme/SimpleTag/README.md

 Aliases: /simpletag or /stag
  - /stag reload	-	Reloads the configuration file.
- - /stag start	-	Starts a new game of tag with you as the game owner/admin.
+ - /stag start [gameName]	-	Starts a new game of tag with you as the game owner/admin.
  - /stag stop	-	Stops your running game of tag if you have one.
- - /stag join [playerName]	-	Joins a game that another player is playing.
+ - /stag join [gameName]	-	Joins a game that another player is playing.
  - /stag leave - Leave the tag game that you are in.

 ## Permissions

  - simpletag.create - Allows the use of start / end / kick commands to create and manage games.
  - simpletag.play - Allows the use of join / leave commands to play existing games.
  - simpletag.admin - Allows use of reload and endAll commands.

 ## Default Config File